tcalmeida/weather-app/README.md

 ## Features

-The App consumes [OpenWeather](https://openweathermap.org/) API to retrieve current weather data for any location on Earth.
+The App consumes [OpenWeather](https://openweathermap.org/) API to get current weather data for any location on Earth.

 ## Examples